karvounis/message-bird/README.md

 # Message Bird

-Implementation of a simple API that posts messages to Message Bird.
+Implementation of a simple API that posts messages to Message Bird API.

 ## Technologies used
 * PHP 7.1